Poikilos/ForwardFileSync/README.md

 * (2009-09-01) added move option

 ## Known Issues
+* URGENT use "%APPDATA%\Backup GoNow\profiles" for storing profiles (copies default profile to it, minus comments, at first run)
+* URGENT Keep track of order of preferred drives (by label) -- implemented in Backup GoNow
+* URGENT Automatically exclude drives named LENOVO or RECOVERY or HP_RECOVERY (see Backup GoNow for complete list)
+* Improve performance: do not traverse folder if excluded (for main traversal AND deletion traversal)
 * fix bug where adds deleted files to "Copyable" count
 * Change to Rsync syntax (see sh file on root of TRANSCEND MicroSDHC card)
 * fix issue where writes lots of commands for destination to ResolvePermissions though there are no file copy errors or file copy retry commands